pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+#### Day 1308-09 Service Discovery

+These days, I have been learning about Service Discovery.
+I have learned about various patterns such as Self-Registration, Client-Side Discovery, 3rd-Party Registration, and Server-Side Discovery.
+Additionally, I have been practicing implementing these patterns using Java code and applying Test-Driven Development (TDD).
+However, I feel the need to dedicate more time to these patterns and engage in additional exercises, as I believe they are of great importance and can serve as valuable tools in my repertoire.

 #### Day 1307 Kubernetes

 Throughout the whole day, I have been practicing Kubernetes.
 I have created several applications and configured a local